apacheignite/documentation/web-console/web-console.md

 Ignite Web Console is an interactive configuration wizard, management and monitoring tool that allows you to:
 * Create and download various configurations to use for your Apache Ignite cluster.
 * Automatically construct Apache Ignite's SQL metadata from any RDBMS schemas.
-* Provide management and monitoring capabilities that allows executing SQL queries over your in-memory caches as well as viewing their execution plans, in-memory schemas and streaming charts.
+* Execute SQL queries over your in-memory caches as well as view their execution plans, in-memory schemas and streaming charts.
 [block:api-header]
 {
   "type": "basic",